 Popped together this gorgeous, gluten free chocolate cake last weekend.
 The recipe I used, and ever so slightly adapted to make it gluten free, was listed as a ‘Birthday cake’ in Nigella Lawson’s book How To Eat.
-I love this book so much – Nigella’s writing style is awesome (since writing my own blog I really look at the finer detail of publications – not to copy but to admire).
-How To Eat is a recipe book that not only makes you want to get in the kitchen and bake/cook, but it can also sit beside your bed for a bit of joyful night time reading.
-Beware though, it may just want to make you sneak back down to your kitchen and start up a batch bake!
+I love this book so much.
+Nigella’s writing style is awesome and since writing my own blog I really look at the finer detail of publications…not to copy, but to admire.
+How To Eat is a recipe book, that not only makes you want to get in the kitchen and bake/cook.
+But it is also the perfect book to have beside your bed, to pick up for a little joyful night time reading.
+Beware though, it may just want to make you sneak back down into your kitchen and crack on with a bit of a batch bake!

 Ingredients (Serves about 10)